-Our income tax provision for the three months ended September 29, 2006 was \$3 million, or 2.5% of income before taxes.
-Differences between the effective tax rate and the U.S. Federal statutory rate are primarily due to tax holidays in Malaysia and Thailand that expire at various times ranging from 2008 to 2019 and the partial utilization of net operating loss carryforwards.
+Our income tax provision for the three months ended December 29, 2006 was \$0.3 million, or approximately 0.3% of income before taxes.
+For the six months ended December 29, 2006, the income tax provision was \$3 million, or 1.3% of income before taxes.
+Differences between the effective tax rate and the U.S. Federal statutory rate are primarily due to tax holidays in Malaysia and Thailand that expire at various times ranging from 2008 to 2022 and the partial utilization of net operating loss carryforwards.
 We currently anticipate the fiscal 2007 effective tax rate to be approximately 3%.
 However, our quarterly effective tax rate may fluctuate given changes in the valuation of deferred tax assets as we update our estimates of future taxable income.
-Each period we evaluate the need for a valuation allowance for our deferred tax assets and we adjust the valuation allowance so that we record net deferred tax assets only to the extent that we conclude it is more likely than not that these deferred tax assets will be realized.
-The realization of our deferred tax assets is primarily dependent on our ability to generate sufficient earnings in certain jurisdictions in future periods through the end of the first quarter of fiscal 2009.
+Each period we evaluate the need for a valuation allowance for our deferred tax assets and we adjust the valuation allowance to record net deferred tax assets only to the extent that we conclude it is more likely than not that these deferred tax assets will be realized.
+The realization of our deferred tax assets is primarily dependent on our ability to generate sufficient earnings in certain jurisdictions, primarily in the U.S., in future periods through the end of the second quarter of fiscal 2009.
 A two-year period is used due to the difficulty in accurately projecting income for longer periods of time given the cyclical nature of our industry.
 This assumption may change in the future based on fluctuating industry or company conditions.
 The amount of deferred tax assets considered realizable may increase or decrease in subsequent quarters when we update our estimates of future income or re-evaluate the two-year assumption.
-The impact of such updates were not material to the tax provision for the three months ended September 29, 2006.
+The impact of such updates were not material to the tax provision for the three months ended December 29, 2006.